KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 ##### TakerPaymentDataSendFailed

-`TakerPaymentDataSendFailed` event indicates that taker was not able to send his payment data to maker due to network error.
+The `TakerPaymentDataSendFailed` event indicates that taker was not able to send his payment data to maker due to a network error.

 When this event occurs taker starts waiting for taker payment lock time expiration to issue a refund.

 | Structure              | Type                              | Description                                                                                                                                                                                                                                                                    |